nabla-ml/nabla/docs/index.md

 api/index
 ```

-## What is Nabla?
+## What is Endia?

-Nabla is a Python library that provides three key features:
+Endia is a Python library that provides three key features:

 - **Multidimensional Array computation** (like NumPy) with strong GPU acceleration
 - **Composable Function Transformations**: `vmap`, `grad`, `jit`, and more